HornetStinger93/IT1000-Final-Project/Politics.md

 ![Revolution](https://i.imgur.com/7drHiqr.gif)

 ## 2020 Election
 Less enthuasiasm but still engaged in the happenings.
-Something might happen.

 #### Ranking Them
 This is top to bottom.